-If you’re spending all that time making a delicious meal, you don’t want your guests to fill up on appetizers, leaving no room for the turkey (and everything that comes with it).
-These six delicious Thanksgiving appetizers are both tasty and light, so no one spoils their holiday dinner filling up beforehand.
+If you’re spending all that time making a delicious meal, you don’t want your guests to fill up on appetizers and leave no room for the turkey (and everything that comes with it).
+These seven delicious Thanksgiving appetizers are both tasty and light, so no one spoils their holiday dinner filling up beforehand.

 This spin on the traditional jalapeno cream cheese dip combines some fall flavors with the classic ones.
 Start with simple cranberry jalapeno salsa that’s tangy, sweet, and spicy, and spread it on top of a layer of whipped cream cheese for a smooth and creamy combination.
 Then, serve this dip with chips or crackers and your guests will love how light and flavorful it is.

-Sneak in some nutritious veggies for your guests to snack on prior to the big meal by preparing these simple but deliciously savory little bites.
+Sneak in some nutritious garden veggies for your guests to snack on prior to the big meal by preparing these simple but deliciously savory little bites.
 The salty prosciutto and crisp roasted Brussels sprouts complement one another wonderfully for a satisfying pre-dinner nibble.

 Another fall twist on a classic appetizer, this savory pumpkin hummus combines the traditional chickpea-based spread with pumpkin puree for a distinctly autumnal flavor.
 It’s spiced up with tahini, cumin, and cayenne pepper to satisfy your guests’ savory cravings.
 Serve this hummus alongside crackers, pita strips, or even veggies for a variety of dipping options.